biobricks/blast-level/README.md

 blastlevel can operate in two different modes:

 * blastdb: Fastest search but sequence changes trigger partial BLAST db rebuild
 * direct: TODO not yet implemented.
-At least 2-3x slower than blastdb and puts more load on node.js + leveldb but no BLAST db is ever written to disk.
+At least 2-3x slower than blastdb and puts much more load on the node.js process + leveldb but no BLAST db is ever written to disk.

 ## blastdb